marcouderzo/ArduinoFFT/README.md

 This library is used to perform a Fast Fourier Transform, which transposes the sine wave from the time domain to the frequency domain.
 It is given as input an array containing the values read from `analogRead()`.
 The output of the FFT is a sequence of complex numbers.
 To graph the power spectral density of the audio, which is what most people want from the FFT, you only need to use the first N/2 values of the output array.

-## GUI Control
-The Arduino can be controlled through a very basic GUI, created in QT.
-The GUI establishes a connection with the Arduino using the Serial Port, `<QSerialPort>`, and sends serial signals to control the matrix without using any physical push buttons.
-If GUI is not used, Arduino will work in default mode (default color palette and default full frequency spectrum).

-### Functions
-- Switch Color Palettes
-- Switch between Full Spectrum and Bass Spectrum